Shantang3/Combinatorial-CRISPR-Screen-Anaylysis-Pipeline/README.md

 https://github.com/ucsd-ccbb/mali-dual-crispr-pipeline

 ## 2.Quality control:
-Mainly focus on the statistics of sequecing, count distribution and sample correlation, Please refer to QC folder.
+Mainly focus on the statistics of sequecing, count distribution and sample correlation.
+Please refer to QC folder.

-## 3. LogFC calculation and hit identification
+## 3. LogFC and Genetic Interaction (GI) calculation
+The LFC of specified gene-gene pair is calculated by MAGeCK RRA (https://sourceforge.net/p/mageck/wiki/Home/).

+The GI value is calulated as the LFC deviation between observed and expected gene-gene pairs divided by the standard deviation of the individual genes’ LFCs.

 ## 4. Visulization